xueliu/lora-feed/README.md

 ## Donation

-In order to fully test of functions, donations of LoRa gateway board with GPS and Pico gateway are appreciated
+In order to fully test of functions, donations of LoRa gateway boards with GPS and Pico gateways are appreciated

 ## License